 All of the characters in this book are fictionalized, although most of them were real people, and we have tried to keep true to the facts as far as they are known.
 Of course the story itself is totally fictional and is not meant to be a biography.

 Family in Martinique

 Paul: Joseph Paul Poncy was the youngest son of the Poncy family, and the grandfather of author, Duane Poncy.
-He is the main character in A Ghost of Saint Pierre.
+He is the main character in Ghosts of Saint Pierre.

 Mannie: Joseph Emmanuel Poncy was one year older than Paul, and like most of the young men in the family, started out in the working world as an office assistant of one sort or another.
 He died in the eruption of Pélée in May 1902.